Skip to main content

 Vigoron

-Guanacaste specialty of boiled yuca topped with chicharron (fried pork rinds) and curtido (cabbage slaw).
-Served on banana leaf.
-The combination of soft yuca, crispy pork, and tangy slaw creates perfect balance.
-Regional dish gaining popularity nationwide.
+A Guanacaste dish of boiled yuca topped with chicharron (fried pork rinds) and curtido (cabbage slaw), served on a banana leaf.
+The soft yuca, crisp pork, and tangy slaw play off each other well.
+Once regional, it now shows up across the country.

 Arroz con Maiz (Corn Rice)